-The guide is structured to be easy to locate the most relevant information.
-In addition to the narrative, key issues are highlighted in summary boxes, and examples and summaries of tips and lessons information are presented to easy reference.
+The guide is structured to make it easy to locate the most relevant information.
+In addition to the narrative, key issues are highlighted in summary boxes, and examples and summaries of tips and lessons are presented for easy reference.
 Case study experiences are included in standalone text boxes and peppered throughout the text.
 At the end of each module there are reflection questions to provide an opportunity to place the content into the reader's own experience.